menu icon

 • 💬 Comments

-Or if you need a caramilk baking fix now you could whip up a batch of my caramilk cookies.
+Or if you need a baking fix now you could whip up a batch of my caramilk cookies.
 On the table in just 45 mins including chilling time.

 What kind of chocolate is caramilk?

-In Australia and New Zealand caramilk is a type of caramelized white chocolate made by Cadbury.
-It was originally released as a limited edition in the early 1990's and has been re released several times since then.
+In Australia and New Zealand, caramilk is a type of caramelized white chocolate made by Cadbury.
+It was originally released as a limited edition in the early 1990s and has been re-released several times since then.

 Ingredients